This post may contain affiliate links. Please read my disclosure policy.

-- Clean the chicken and make sure to remove the bag with chicken giblets, if your chicken has it.
+- Clean the chicken, pat it dry and make sure to remove the bag with chicken giblets, if your chicken has it.
 Rub all the spice rub all over the chicken.
 Add 2 tbsp of the olive oil to the tagine then place the chicken in the tagine.

 - In a bowl toss together the potatoes, tomatoes, garlic, and apricots.
 Drizzle the remaining 2 tbsp of olive oil over the potatoes and season generously with salt and pepper.
 Toss everything together and add to the tagine, spread the potatoes around the chicken.

 - Cover the tagine with the lid and bake in the oven for about 1 hour and 45 minutes to 2 hours.
 To check if your chicken is done, insert an instant-read thermometer into the thickest part of the thigh, and if the temperature reaches 165 F (74 C) the chicken is cooked through.
 After 2 hours the chicken should be cooked really well, the meat should fall off the bones.

 - *Sumac is a reddish-purple powder used as a spice in Middle Eastern cuisine to add a lemony taste to salads or meat.

 - If you don't have any dried apricots, you can use raisins or dried cranberries.

 - As the chicken and potatoes cook in the tagine, some liquid will be released making for a nice gravy you could pour over the chicken and potatoes when serving.